XpiritBV/BlazorBicepWorkshop/Lab3-Bicep.md

   location: location
 }
 ```
+The above snippet creates a Resource Group called 'rg'.
 Now you've done that, you will see that VS Code will show an error on the above new resource.
 By default, a bicep template is deployed at the scope of a resource group.
 You cannot create a resource group within a resource group, and thus you get the error.
 You will deploy this template at the scope of a subscription, so you need to add the following line to the top of the main.bicep:

 ```arm
 targetScope = 'subscription'